Author: Ameeba

 Content-Type: application/json

-In the above example, the attacker sends a POST request to the vulnerable API endpoint with a valid API key.
-The `X-Auth-Bypass` header is manipulated to bypass the authentication.
+In the above example, the attacker sends a POST request to the vulnerable API endpoint with a fake token (“not_a_real_token”).
+The flawed token validation mechanism accepts the request, granting the attacker unauthorized access to the endpoint.

 Overview